ShenranTomWang/NLP_Onboarding/compute/NLP_Servers.md

 4. (Optional) if you want to avoid entering your password each time you log in, consider [adding your ssh key](../technical/ssh_key.md) to `remote.cs.ubc.ca`.

 ## SSH Configuration
-You can setup your ssh config list this:
+You can setup your ssh config list like this:
 ```
 Host UBC-Remote-Research
     HostName remote.cs.ubc.ca
-    User shenranw
+    User <cwl>
     ForwardX11 yes
 Host UBC-Submit-CS
     HostName submit-cs.cs.ubc.ca
-    User shenranw
+    User <cwl>
     ProxyJump UBC-Remote-Research
     ForwardX11 yes
-Host UBC-ML-NLP
+Host UBC-NewCastle
-    HostName submit-ml
+    HostName newcastle.cs.ubc.ca
-    User shenranw
+    User <cwl>
+    ForwardX11 yes
     ProxyJump UBC-Remote-Research
-    ForwardX11 yes
 ```
 Now `ssh -J CWL@remote.cs.ubc.ca CWL@submit-cs.cs.ubc.ca` becomes `ssh UBC-Submit-CS`.

+## Using NewCastle
+To use `Slurm` on NewCastle, you must `source /opt/slurm/set_submit_cs`.

 ## File System
 Our storage directory is in `/ubc/cs/research/nlp-raid/students/CWL/`.
 Please be reminded to consistently deleting unused files, as we often run out of storage.
 The old directory `/ubc/cs/research/nlp/CWL/` had ran out of space.
 Note that this is a different file system from the your home directory and will cause bugs if your `.bashrc` is trying to run things there.